Toxic metals found in 60 commonly consumed beverages - Breaking Latest News

 Children are at the greatest risk

 The soft drinks sampled are usually consumed by an adult in smaller quantities than water, so the health risks are likely to be low.
-The youngest are at greater risk because they consume more of these drinks, especially fruit juices.
+The youngest ones run the greatest risks because they consume more of these drinks, especially fruit juices.
 Therefore, parents should avoid giving their children drinks such as mixed fruit juices or plant-based milks in large quantities.
 Arsenic, lead and cadmium are known carcinogens and well known to cause internal organ damage and cognitive impairment in children, especially during early brain development.”

 Cadmium and arsenic: how they damage the body